 The BS in Sport Management prepares graduates to work in the multifaceted and multi-billion dollar sport industry.
 Students develop the skills necessary to lead and manage sport organizations and to contribute to sport policy and governance.
 They obtain essential tools for organizing sport, marketing sport, and operating facilities and events.

 The BS in Recreation Management prepares graduates to direct and supervise recreation departments, programs, and resources.
 Three specializations are offered: one in Parks and Outdoor Recreation, one in Therapeutic Recreation, and an Individualized Program.
 Parks and Outdoor Recreation graduates plan and implement community recreation programs, lead outdoor activities, and manage the uses of natural and cultural resources.
-Therapeutic Recreation graduates implement interventions and rehabilitation activities to enhance the quality of life for special populations.
+Therapeutic Recreation graduates implement interventions and rehabilitation activities to enhance the quality of life for individuals including those with disabilities.
 Students in the Individualized Program tailor their training to develop a targeted and personalized set of skills.

 The BS in Tourism and Events Management degree prepares students to become future managers and leaders in one of the world's largest and most diverse industries: tourism, events and hospitality.
 Our Tourism and Events Management (TEM) major focuses on the management, planning, implementation, marketing, and evaluation of tourism, events and hospitality businesses.